charanpanchagnula/certified-aws-solutions-architect-professional/07-databases/dynamodb.md

 - There are 2 types of reads possible in DynamoDB:
     - Eventually consistent reads:
         - It might happen that we attempt to read data which is outdated (stale) / not present at all
-        - We can read double the amount of data with the same number of RCUs
+        - RCU is 4kb per second, but only for strongly consistent reads.
+We can read double the amount of data with the same number of RCUs for eventually consistent reads.
+        - 50% price reduction for this type
     - Strongly consistent reads:
         - These read operations always use the leader node
         - Not every application can tolerate eventual consistent reads